streamsniperrty/picom-config/README.md

-# Streamsniperty's Picom Configuration File
+# Streamsniperrty's Picom Configuration File

 This repository holds my configuration file for Picom.
 I wanted to explain the forks of Picom that I use.